Vignette inspired by: Can a DNA Test Really Predict Opiate Addiction?, The Daily Beast, October, 16, 2016

 The younger woman pulled her gaze away from blue skies, towering buildings, and the majestic sprawl of mountains in the distance.
 “What would you do?”

 The doctor looked down at the unadorned surface of her desk.
 She inhaled…exhaled.
 “I would risk it.”
-The words eased out in a whisper.

 “I can’t be sure you aren’t just saying that.”

 She lifted her eyes.
 “Just like I can’t be sure you haven’t already made up your mind about your decision and are just prolonging what might be the last few moments of a normal life.”